 You’ve put your heart and soul into your family business, which took decades to build.
 When it’s time to transition it to the next generation, you’ll want to apply that same careful planning to develop a sound family business succession plan.

-The fact is that less than one-third of family-owned businesses survive the transfer from the first generation to the second.
+The fact is that less than one-third of family-owned businesses survive the transfer from the first generation to the second, which demonstrates the importance of succession planning in family business.
 Even in the closest families, it’s wise to have an airtight strategy in place.
-This can help ensure that everyone is treated fairly and that your operation continues for generations to come.
+This can help ensure that everyone is treated fairly and that your small business continues for generations to come.

 Why Is Family Business Succession Planning Important?

-An effective family business succession plan offers you the opportunity to maximize the value of your business assets, minimize taxes and sustain the ongoing potential for family business ownership.
+It is inevitable that someone in your family business will one day be ready to retire.
+When that time comes, an effective family business succession plan offers you the opportunity to maximize the value of your business assets, minimize taxes and sustain the ongoing potential for family business ownership.
 If you don’t have a plan in place, you can’t be sure what will happen to your business in the future.
+By being prepared, the business you worked so hard to build can continue to grow.

 What Are the Benefits of Having a Family Business Succession Plan?

-Additionally, if you have a buyout scenario in mind, your business heir can explore funding options during the planning process, including a bank loan, installment contract, sinking fund or life insurance.
+If you have a buyout scenario in mind, your business heir can explore funding options for a buy-sell agreement during the planning process, including a bank loan, installment contract, sinking fund or life insurance.
 And the transition plan can be structured to give your business heir an opportunity to purchase shares of the business from siblings who may not be involved in the business.

-How Does a Family Business Succession Plan Work?
+How to Make a Family Business Succession Plan

 Get Help with Your Family Business Succession Plan